-Helen V. Milner is the B. C. Forbes Professor of Politics and International Affairs at Princeton University and the director of the Niehaus Center for Globalization and Governance at Princeton's Woodrow Wilson School.
+Helen V. Milner is the B. C. Forbes Professor of Politics and International Affairs at Princeton University and the director of the Niehaus Center for Globalization and Governance at Princeton's School of Public and International Affairs.
 She was the chair of the Department of Politics from 2005 to 2011.
-She is currently president-elect of the International Studies Association (ISA) for the 2020-2021 term and was president of the International Political Science Association (IPSA) from 2012-14.
+She is currently president of the International Studies Association (ISA) for the 2020-2021 term and was president of the International Political Science Association (IPSA) from 2012-14.
 She is a member of the National Academy of Sciences, the American Academy of Arts and Sciences, and the Council on Foreign Relations.
 She has written extensively on issues related to international and comparative political economy, the connections between domestic politics and foreign policy, globalization and regionalism, and the relationship between democracy and trade policy.

 Some of her writings include Resisting Protectionism (1988), Interests, Institutions and Information: Domestic Politics and International Relations (1997), Votes, Vetoes, and the Political Economy of International Trade Agreements (2012), The Political Economy of Economic Regionalism (1997), Internationalization and Domestic Politics (1996), "Why the Move to Free Trade?
 Democracy and Trade Policy in the Developing Countries" (International Organization 2005), "Why Democracies Cooperate More: Electoral Control and International Trade Agreements."
 (International Organization 2002), "The Optimal Design of International Institutions: Why Escape Clauses are Essential."
 (International Organization 2001); "The Politics of Foreign Direct Investment into Developing Countries: Increasing FDI through International Trade Agreements?"
 (American Journal of Political Science, 2008); and "Who Supports Global Economic Engagement?
 The Sources of Preferences in American Foreign Economic Policy" (International Organization 2011); "International Systems and Domestic Politics: Linking Complex Theories with Empirical Models in International Relations" (International Organization Spring 2015).